ccjmne/blog/content/thoughts/failing-to-follow-through.md

 date = 2025-09-25
 +++

+> [!NOTE]
->    **Prefatory note:** This is the brighter branch of a dystopian
+>    This is the brighter branch of a dystopian choose-your-own-adventure essay
-> choose-your-own-adventure essay on systemic failures to carry through sizeable
+> on systemic failures to carry through sizeable projects in "enterprise"
-> projects in "enterprise" environments.<br>
+> environments.<br>
 >    Its alternative write-up is found at [Unfinished software
 > migrations](@/thoughts/unfinished-software-migrations.md).